-One of the main reasons to recommend timestamp as a value for the version is simplicity to achieve the main goal in many environments, i.e., to ensure that the version component is "larger" for the "latest" version.
+A simple way to implement version property in many environments is to use timestamp (the number of milliseconds since UNIX epoch) as a version value.
 Assuming data producers will take care of properly synchronizing their clocks, it is trivial to assign the correct version number in any multi-producer application without the need of introducing any version synchronization protocols.
-If the clock synchronization is not feasible, the application should use non-timebased versioning and/or make all attempts to ensure versioning property in some other way.
-Otherwise, the use of the defined versioning marker may harm the application, as third-parties may incorrectly treat Data packet with the "largest" version as the "latest" (e.g., prioritize caching of it).
+If the clock synchronization is not feasible, the application should use non-time-based versioning and/or make all attempts to ensure versioning property in some other way.
+Otherwise, the use of the defined versioning marker may harm the application, as third-parties may incorrectly treat Data packet with the "largest" version as the "latest" (e.g., incorrectly prioritize caching of older version).

-$^{^{1}}$ Without the use of versioning protocol, the implicit digest name component still makes all Data packets unique, but it is impossible to determine based on the name which version is "newer".
+1Without the use of versioning protocol, the implicit digest name component still makes all Data packets unique, but it is impossible to determine based on the name which version is "newer".